Canadian Imperial Bank of Commerce: Caribbean

-In 1920, Canadian Bank of Commerce established its first branches in the West Indies in Bridgetown, Barbados and in Kingston, Jamaica.
-The same year it also opened branches in Port of Spain, Trinidad and Havana, Cuba.
+In 1920, Canadian Bank of Commerce established its first branches in the West Indies in Bridgetown, Barbados, and in Kingston, Jamaica.
+The same year it also opened branches in Port of Spain, Trinidad, and Havana, Cuba.
 Its first branch in Mexico City opened in 1910.
-In 1957, the bank opened a branch in Nassau, the Bahamas, and in the subsequent years expanded its operations in Jamaica.
+In 1957, the bank opened a branch in Nassau, Bahamas, and in the subsequent years expanded its operations in Jamaica.

 Between 1963 and 1988, the bank expanded its branch network in Barbados opened branches in St. Vincent, Antigua, and St Lucia.
 In 1988, CIBC sold 45% of its shares in CIBC Jamaica via a public share issue.
 Between 1993 and 1996, the bank restructured its holdings in the Caribbean, with the incorporation of CIBC West Indies Holdings Limited and CIBC Caribbean Limited.
 CIBC West Indies Holdings then sold 30% of its shares to the public.
 In 1997, CIBC issued 5 million shares in CIBC Bahamas Limited to the public.

 CIBC FirstCaribbean International Bank branch in Bridgetown, Barbados.

 On October 31, 2001, Barclays and CIBC agreed to combine their Caribbean operations to establish FirstCaribbean International Bank.
 CIBC bought Barclays' stake in 2006 to give it control of approximately 92% of FirstCaribbean, which was rebranded as CIBC FirstCaribbean International Bank.
 In 2010, CIBC acquired a 22.5% equity of Butterfield Bank of Bermuda.